alexandros-antonorsi/rl_project/README.md

 ## Reproducibility:

-- Fixed seeds logged for every run.
+- Random seeds logged for every run.
 - Results stored in `results/`
-- Training scripts runnable from CLI with flags for env, episodes, seed.
+- Training scripts runnable from CLI with flags for episodes, seed, and hyperparameters.
 - Plots generated from logs via notebooks/scripts.

 ---